Written by Agile Coach, Georgie Hopkinson

 The first few hours

 To start with I was introduced to everyone in the office, one by one shaking the hands of other DOG’s as I nervously shuffle through the office awkwardly smiling and hoping that I am making the ‘right’ impression.
 (A big benefit of this company being only a few years old, and the culture being of top importance, is that everyone remembers what it was like when they first joined and they all just want to make you feel incredibly welcome… I don’t think I went more than 2 hours without someone asking how I’m getting on and if I want help with anything.)

 I was then shown to my desk and given some time to get myself set up.
 There was a large brown bag with the DOG logo stamped on, inside I found a DOG branded notebook, a t shirt and various other bits and bobs.
 I also had a brand new, sealed MacBook Pro.
-This was definitely a highlight… see below for the generic Instagram photo of my desk.
+This was definitely a highlight… see above for the generic Instagram photo of my desk.